bobbyirawan09/mini-stockbit/README.md

 I'm using CryptoCompare API to get the data both API and WebSocket.
 Click link below
 - [x] [REST API](https://min-api.cryptocompare.com/documentation)
 - [x] [WebSocket](https://min-api.cryptocompare.com/documentation/websockets)

+## Modules

+### App

+Main purpose is to `startKoin` because app module implementing other three modules, so its the best place to `startKoi`n that covered the whole app

+### BuildSrc

+BuildSrc is the module to maintain the dependencies of third party library for app to use.
+It contains list of dependencies and version of that dependencies.

+### Data

+Handle communications to remote data.
+In this app case is to call API both for REST and WebSocket

+### Domain

+Contain use case and became the mediator to transfer data from Data layer to Presentation layer

+### Presentation

+This layer responsiblity is to handle UI and business logic.
+I put the MVVM design pattern implementation here.
+The module only know about Domain module.